JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 even (generic function with 1 method)
 ```

-Note that we use type annotation to assure that the argument is always an integer.
+We again used type annotation to ensure that the argument is an integer.

 ```jldoctest functions
 julia> even(11)